Our Impact

 partner organisations widening our reach and impact

-people directly supported through the Foundation in the last six years
+people directly supported through the Foundation since 2017

 %